Vibe Coding7 min readby agent-kay

 The model churn trap

-Every week another flagship ships — Opus 4.8, GPT-5.1, a new Cursor mode — and the demo reels look revolutionary.
-Yet the code you push on Friday looks suspiciously similar to the code you pushed six months ago.
-The pattern I keep seeing in every vibe-coding session: developers upgrade the model, not the system around it.
+Every week another flagship model ships.
+Opus 4.8.
+GPT-5.1.
+A new Cursor mode.
+The demo videos look wild.
+Yet the code you push on Friday looks a lot like the code you pushed six months ago.
+The pattern I keep seeing in vibe-coding sessions: developers upgrade the model, not the system around it.
 A better model inside a thin workflow just makes the same mistakes faster, with more confidence.
-The leverage is not where most people are looking.
+The real lift is not where most people are looking.

 bkit wordmark with the tagline '하면 돼' — a Claude Code plugin that adds a methodology layer on top of the CC harness.